LitoMore/lightpad-mk2/README.md

 pad.on(1, 3)
 // does the exact same thing; color defaults to 60 (red) when not designated pad.off(1, 3)
-// turn off the same button
+// turns off the same button
 ```